rigetti/pyquil/docs/source/basics.rst

 agnostic to the topology of the chip, and the compiler will intelligently relabel our qubits to give better performance.

-Most commonly, we are interested in qubit rewiring because we are running on the QPU, and we want to either nail down the qubits we are running on, or we don't want to worry about changing the labels for qubits when we reserve a lattice with other qubits.
+When we intend to run a program on the QPU, sometimes we write programs which use specific qubits targeting a specific device topology, perhaps to achieve a high-performance program.
+Other times, we write programs that are agnostic to the underlying topology, thereby making the programs more portable.
+Qubit rewiring accommodates both use-cases in an automatic way.

 Consider the following program.